AYearOf/ayearof.github.io/_drafts/mindstorms_vs_vex.md

 ![EV3 Software](/assets/ev3-software.jpg)

-The apps, in all three variants contain both step-by-step building instructions, as well as the programming environment.
+The apps, in all their variants contain both step-by-step building instructions, as well as the programming environment.

-The VEX IQ has three options, **none which are free*, from $50 for [ModKit][mk], a Scratch-like visual language (Windows & OS X), to $75 for [easyC][easyc], which is a more typical programming language (Windows only), to $80 for [RobotC for VEX][rc], which supports both approaches,
+The VEX IQ has three options, *none which are free*, from $50 for [ModKit][mk], a Scratch-like visual language (Windows & OS X), to $75 for [easyC][easyc], which is a more typical programming language (Windows only), to $80 for [RobotC for VEX][rc], which supports both approaches,